 Things can change over time, so consider an estate plan something that must change with life events.
 Divorce, additional children, a change in values and priorities – these can all effect the planning of your estate.

-Assume you have a love for ecological preservation of environmentally sensitive places, homeless animals, or even hospice which may care for you at the end of your life.
+Sometimes, individuals would prefer to direct their assets to their favorite charity after their passing.
+Suppose you have a love for ecological preservation of environmentally sensitive places, or homeless animals.
 It can be very rewarding to help those who have provided meaning during your life.
+Our firm can help direct your assets without burdening your family with that task.

 Additionally, we will make sure that your possessions are properly titled so there is no confusion at the end of life as to how they should be distributed.
 It can happen that several names are on a deed, or that one of those individuals has passed on, further confusing the issue if the estate plan is not updated.